Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou30/index.md

 It can be used in a variety of ways including:

-\- applying to scratches, blemishes and small wounds
+\- applying to scratches, cuts, blemishes and small wounds

-\-applying to closed to help reduce scarring
+\- applying to closed to help reduce scarring

 \- add to a warm bath if skin is dry